BenEdridge/mutual-tls/README.md

 Safari and Chrome should work once keys have been trusted and key preferences set to hostname.

-Firefox has it's own keystore that doesn't like PEM formatted keys are prefers p12 format.
+Firefox has it's own keystore that doesn't like PEM formatted keys and prefers p12 format.
 So you will need to import the `CLIENT.p12` file using the password from the generator output in the console.

+`about:preferences#privacy` then `view certificates`

 ### Linux

+CA import for Ubuntu

+1. Rename `CA.crt` and copy to `/usr/local/share/ca-certificates/`
+2. `chmod 644 CA.cr`
+3. Run `sudo update-ca-certificates`

 ### Android